Obi-Wan Kenobi (miniseries): Critical response

-Stuart Heritage from The Guardian criticized the slower pace of the first episode, but praised the action sequences of the second, comparing it to John Wick.
-He rated the episodes 3 out of 5 stars.
+Stuart Heritage from The Guardian gave a 3-out-of-5-star rating to the first two episodes.
+Heritage criticized the slower pace of the first episode, but praised the action sequences of the second, comparing it to John Wick.
 Both Brian Truitt from USA Today and Stephen Kelly from the BBC also compared the series to John Wick.
-Truitt gave the first two episodes 3 out of 4 stars, while praising John Williams' score and character-driven narrative, in addition to stating that "Kenobi feels more like old-school Star Wars than its Disney+ predecessors."
+Truitt gave the first two episodes 3 out of 4 stars, while praising John Williams' main musical theme for the series and the character-driven narrative, in addition to saying that "Kenobi feels more like old-school Star Wars than its Disney+ predecessors."
 Kelly praised Harold's script on the first episode, but felt his script for the second was inferior.
 He also enjoyed Kenobi and Leia's dynamic in the second episode, along with the production values and cinematography, but said "scenes on Tatooine and Daiyu have a strange, artificial quality to them unbefitting of Obi-Wan's grand status".
 The A.V.
-Club's Sam Barsanti gave the first two episodes a B- grade; he praised Blair's performance as Leia, but noted inconsistencies with the original film and called Reva's plan to lure Kenobi by kidnapping Leia "absurd".
-Dominic Patten of Deadline Hollywood gave the first two episodes a negative review, stating that it is "nearly all undiluted nostalgia with no wisdom to impart and not much of a story to tell".
+Club's Sam Barsanti gave the first two episodes a B− grade; he praised Blair's performance as Leia, but noted inconsistencies with the original film and called Reva's plan to lure Kenobi by kidnapping Leia "absurd".
+Dominic Patten of Deadline Hollywood gave the first two episodes a negative review, saying that it is "nearly all undiluted nostalgia with no wisdom to impart and not much of a story to tell".

+According to Lucasfilm executive Pablo Hidalgo, George Lucas was consulted regarding his thoughts of the project, and Lucas praised the miniseries highly, considering it one of his favorite new Disney Star Wars productions.